Alternative dispute resolution

 - fixed penalties for late filing of a tax return or late payment of tax, which you might appeal for example on the grounds of reasonable excuse

-- Pay as you earn (PAYE) coding
+- Pay as you earn (PAYE) coding problems

 - claims for tax not to be collected under Extra Statutory Concession (ESC) A19

-You still have the same rights of appeal that you always had.
+If you use the alternative dispute resolution process, but are not satisfied with the outcome, you still have the same rights of appeal that you always had.

-How to refer your case for ADR
+How to refer your case for alternative dispute resolution

 You can complete an online application form.